 Animal Care Services (ACS) User Training

-The Animal User Training Program ensures that individuals involved in the care and use of animals for research or teaching at U of G are trained in ethical practices, regulatory requirements, and proper animal handling.
+The Animal User Training Program ensures that individuals involved in the care and use of animals for research or teaching at U of G are well trained in ethical practices, regulatory requirements, proper handling and practical skills necessary to competently perform animal-based tasks.

-In-person facility orientations, hands-on workshops, and mentor-led training have resumed with modified scheduling.
-Trainees are assigned sessions based on their Animal Utilization Protocol (AUP), and completion of the online Core Modules is required before beginning animal work.
+Trainees are assigned sessions based on their Animal Utilization Protocol (AUP).
+Completion of the compulsory online Core Modules is required before beginning animal work.

 Biosafety and Cannabis Research Training